文明のターンテーブルThe Turntable of Civilization

 Lee also denied that Meehyang Yoon, 55, the former president of the Justice League and first elected in the April general election, told the Korean media that he was supported by Lee, saying it was "all bullshit.

-Ms. Lee is also known in the United States for her repeated criticism of Japan over the comfort women issue.
+Ms. Lee is also known in the United States for her repeated criticism of Japan regarding comfort women.

 And for hugging Mr. Trump at a dinner party at the South Korean presidential office when U.S. President Donald Trump visited South Korea in November 2017.